clemdesign/grav-plugin-social-seo-metatags/README.md

 # Usage

-Plugin no need to edit any template :)

 After enabling plugin and options, 2 solutions:
   - Nothing to do: Items are determined from your page (Description, Keywords...)